 Some Lives Don’t Matter

 The lives of most animals, unless they can snuggle in bed or are really fun to watch pace in a cage, don’t matter.
 The lives of animals people eat, the lives of animals people experiment on, the lives of animals that people confine and exploit for entertainment, and the lives of animals people wear as clothing don’t matter.
 When 13,000 chickens die in a fire in a slaughterhouse, it doesn’t matter.
-It barely makes the back page of the most obscure local newspaper.
+It barely makes the back page of a local newspaper.
 When billions of animals are killed every year for food, it doesn’t matter.
-Thus, the way we value people’s lives is problematic not just for its impact on people but also because people apply the same myopic way of thinking to animals.
+Thus, the way we value lives is problematic.

 We Can Change the Culture

-The problem isn’t that people feel sympathy for the Paris attack victims nor does their response mean that they don’t feel equal sadness for all such attacks against humanity.
-The concern is that by following the mainstream media, people are enabling a broken and rudderless culture that selectively decides who deserves attention, sympathy, and support.
-Hopefully you see the parallels, the injustice, and the problematic nature in that decision and apply it to all of earth’s inhabitants, including non-human animals, as you realize that in terms of how people view animals, the reaction to the Paris attacks symbolizes Americans’ embrace of dogs and the neglect of Nigeria mirrors Americans’ disregard for farm animals like chickens, pigs, and cows.
+The problem isn’t that people feel sympathy for the Paris attack victims.
+Their response also doesn’t mean that they don’t feel equal sadness for all such attacks against humanity.
+By following the media’s agenda, people are enabling a broken and rudderless culture that selectively decides who deserves attention, sympathy, and support.
 Look at these graphic photos of the Boko Haram murder victims burned alive and beheaded and ask yourself, “Why are these people’s lives less important than other people’s?”
 If you eat animals, watch this video and ask yourself, “Why are these animals’ lives less important than other animals’?”
 A pig is a dog.
 Nigeria is Paris.